dorianps/TLEprediction/README.md

 # Prediction of seizure laterality

+The tools provided here utilize three PET asymmetries to predict the laterality of seizure onset in temporal lobe epilepsy.
 See [Neuroimage Clin (9) 20-31](http://dx.doi.org/10.1016/j.nicl.2015.07.010) for details on the computation process.

-The tools provided here utilize three PET asymmetries to predict the laterality of seizure onset in temporal lobe epilepsy.
-The prediciton is done in two steps: obtain the asymmetries in Matlab (part 1) and use the values to classify the patient in R (part 2).

 Requirements:
 * An interictal FDG-PET scan